Roles we hire for

 Typical background

 The strongest startup PMs come from companies where they shipped frequently and worked closely with engineering — not companies where product management meant managing stakeholders.
-RFS looks for candidates with a track record of launching products people actually use, comfort with data and experimentation, and the ability to write a clear spec.
+Recruiting from Scratch looks for candidates with a track record of launching products people actually use, comfort with data and experimentation, and the ability to write a clear spec.
 Many of our placed PMs come from high-growth B2B SaaS and fintech companies.

 What does a Product Manager do at a startup?